Ninjago: Hunted: Animation

 The animation for the ninth season was produced at Wil Film ApS in Denmark.

 Direction

-The episodes for the ninth season were directed by Michael Helmuth Hansen, Peter Hausner, and Trylle Vilstrup.
+The episodes for the ninth season were directed by Michael Helmuth Hansen, Peter Hausner, Jens Møller, Peter Egeberg and Trylle Vilstrup.

 Release

-The Lego Group released an official 90-second trailer on 27 May 2018 on the Lego YouTube channel to promote the season.
-The episodes were released in three parts on Cartoon Network on 11, 18, and 25 August 2018.
+The Lego Group released an official 90-second trailer on May 27, 2018 on the Lego YouTube channel to promote the season.
+The episodes were released in three parts on Cartoon Network on August 11, August 18, and August 25, 2018.

 Plot

 With Emperor Garmadon ruling Ninjago City, Lloyd, Nya and their allies are forced into hiding.
 Lloyd feels helpless, having lost both his elemental powers and his friends, but finds hope when Mistaké tells him that the ninja have survived.
 Lloyd, Nya, and several Elemental Masters form a resistance against Lord Garmadon.
 The resistance infiltrates Borg Tower and Lloyd broadcasts a message of hope to the people of Ninjago.
 The Sons of Garmadon ambush their secret base, but Lloyd, Nya, Skylor and Dareth escape.

 Meanwhile, the other four ninja and Wu (who has been rapidly aged up to a child and later to a teenager), are surviving in the Realm of Oni and Dragons.
 Kai, Jay and Zane are captured by Iron Baron and his band of dragon hunters and forced to compete in the Dragon Pit, a gladiator-style arena.
 Cole and Wu plot the ninja's escape and succeed when Firstbourne, the Mother of all Dragons, attacks the camp.
 During the chaos, Kai sets free the dragons that are held in captivity.
 In the wilderness, the ninja meet a rogue dragon hunter named Faith.
 She tells the story of how the First Spinjitzu Master shared a connection with Firstbourne by wearing his Dragon Armour.
 Wu, Faith and the ninja set off to find Firstbourne's nest.
 On the journey, Faith trains the ninja to use chain rifles to take down large dragons.